Biting Your Tail

 Preach it to us all

 Anyway, at the time it felt like a joke regardless of the breed.
 I could not even begin to imagine owning a horse.
 It was a bigger deal and commitment than owning a house.
-Where I grew up girls with horses were from wealthy families and a toy for the rich.
+Where I grew up girls with horses were from wealthy families - toys for the rich.
 Out here in farm country double-wides have a string of electro-tape around their 1/4 acre lots with a quarter horse.
-I have learned that horses are a passion and a priority, not a status symbol.
-And for a girl destined to live and toil beside working animals the rest of her life, they are just another step towards my dirty rendition of bliss.
+I have learned that horses are a passion and a priority - not a status symbol.
+And for a girl destined to live and toil beside working animals the rest of her life they are just another step towards my dirty rendition of bliss.

 May you lose what you offer gladly